PaulPetillot/InstaNews/README.md

 ## Built With

-This website is using HTML5, SASS(flex, media queries, variables and animations), JavaScript, JQuery, AJAX.
+This website is using HTML5, SASS(flex, media queries, variables and animations), JavaScript, JQuery, AJAX, and Gulp/Node JS.

 ## Author